raspberrypilearning/flappy-parrot/en/step_9.md

-## adjust the difficulty
+## Challenge: Adjust the difficulty

 --- challenge ---

-+ __How many ways can you make this game easier or harder?__
-+ __Well done you’ve finished the basic game.
-There are more things you can do to your game though.
-Have a go at these challenges!__
+Is the game too hard or too easy for you?
+How can you change the difficulty?
+Adjust the game until you are happy with it.

 --- /challenge ---